synopsys0/datacollective-python/docs/extend_schema_loading_logic.md

 4. **`_parse_schema()`**: Validates YAML into a `DatasetSchema` object.
 5. **`_load_dataset_from_schema()`**:
     - If the schema specifies `extract_files`, extracts inner archives (skipped when already extracted).
-    - Resolves the strategy loader from the **Registry** (`root_strategy`, default `"index"`).
+    - Resolves the strategy loader from the **Registry** via the required `root_strategy` field (missing or unknown values raise a `ValueError`).
-    - If the task has a contract and the schema declares column mappings, fails fast when the declared logical columns cannot satisfy the contract.
     - Calls `loader.load()`.
-    - Validates the loaded DataFrame against the task contract (when one exists).
+    - Checks the loaded DataFrame against the task contract (when one exists) and emits a `TaskValidationWarning` on violations.
     - Returns the final **pandas DataFrame**.

 ### Module Map